 Spread across 874 sq.km, Bandipur is a part of the famous Nilgiri Biosphere Reserve along with Nagarhole National Park, Mudumalai National Park and Wayanad Wildlife Sanctuary.
-This Sanctuary is one of the 15 sanctuaries belonging to the Project Tiger Scheme.
 It is home to around 70 tigers and over 3000 Asian elephants, as well as other animals like leopards, dhole, gaur, sloth bears, and a variety of birdlife.
-It can be visited along with Wayanad as part of Wayanad tour packages.

 Wildlife | Lake & Backwater